Mini (Skins series 6): Plot

-Things come to a head when the gang crashes a party that Gregory arranged, and Alo, after snorting some cocaine, is compelled to march over and confront Gregory's assistant, whom he believes has feelings for Mini, which upsets a lot of fellow partygoers, getting him thrown out and Mini declaring they're finished.
+Things come to a head when the gang crashes a party that Gregory arranged, and Alo, after snorting some cocaine, is compelled to march over and confront Gregory's assistant, whom he believes has feelings for Mini, which upsets a lot of fellow partygoers, getting him thrown out and Mini declaring they are finished.
 Mini then seduces Gregory's assistant and they go off to have sex, but he stops himself, fearing for his job, and politely leaves, and he is replaced by Liv, who wants to talk to Mini about her sudden change in demeanour.
 After Mini once again pushes her away, and Liv gets angry and storms out, Franky questions Mini about her pregnancy, and she tearfully admits she has not come to terms with it herself yet.
 After some gentle coaxing, she goes to her father and confesses to the pregnancy.
 They then make arrangements to fly to Sydney in a couple of days, and Mini goes home to pack.
 Her mother implores her not to go, but she coldly brushes her off.

 Mini returns to Gregory's home, but arrives to discover it completely empty - he has left for Sydney permanently, just as Mini had feared he would, with only a note saying "Sorry.
 I love you" and a cheque for £500.
 She tries to ring him, but he is already on the plane, and she collapses in the kitchen, ripping up the note as she cries.
 She then goes to Alo in the hope of making up with him, but he coldly tells her that he is fed up with her treatment of him and asks her to leave.
 She returns home and discovers her mother weeping in the kitchen.
 Her boyfriend comes outside to smoke a cigarette and finds Mini there, and she implores him not to do to her mother what her father did.
 The next day, Franky escorts Mini to an ultrasound clinic.
 There, an initially reluctant Mini is implored to look at the scan, and breaks down in tears of joy as she sees her baby for the first time on the screen.